MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Clear-PnPTenantRecycleBinItem.md

 ```

 ### -Connection
-Optional connection to be used by cmdlet.
-Retrieve the value for this parameter by eiter specifying -ReturnConnection on Connect-PnPOnline or by executing Get-PnPConnection.
+Optional connection to be used by the cmdlet.
+Retrieve the value for this parameter by either specifying -ReturnConnection on Connect-PnPOnline or by executing Get-PnPConnection.

+Only applicable to: SharePoint Online

 ```yaml
 Type: SPOnlineConnection